 While it might not be 100% authentic (um I’m pretty sure carne asada isn’t typically cooked in a crockpot 😉 ), the flavors are totally spot on, it’s crazy quick and easy to throw together, the steak gets ridiculously juicy and wonderful in the crockpot, and helloooo it’s a pretty darn healthy, well rounded meal!

 Add that with corn tortillas + cotija (or lets be real, I just used crumble feta) + the BEST fresh pico de gallo and you’ll be having Taco Night e.v.e.r.y. night.

 You guys know that I’m typically not a steak eater.
 If I had to chose between a chicken breast and a burger, I’d pick the chicken breast 9 times outta 10.

 That being said, I can’t get enough of this juicy, steak-y Slow Cooker Carne Asada.

-The spice rub gets whisked together with olive oil and then gets rubbed on the flank steak.
+The spices gets whisked together with olive oil and then gets rubbed on the flank steak.

 THEN, the spice rubbed steak cooks low and slow in the crockpot with freshly squeezed orange juice, lime juice, lemon juice, soy sauce (trust me), and vinegar.

-6 hours later, you’ll come home to the most fabulous smelling kitchen and the most tender carne asada.
+6 hours!
+And you’ll come home to the most fabulous smelling kitchen and the most tender carne asada.

 Plus, bonus, you making the spice rub, and juicing a few citrus fruits literally takes less than 10 minutes, so BOOM!
 You had dinner ready in less than 15 minutes!